SKAshwin/VaccineUptake/data/README.md

 * Religious breakdowns by county. `raw/webscrape/prri_religion.html` and `raw/webscrape/prri_religion_subset_race.html` have data on religious affiliations in each US county, broken down into different subsets (the latter is more fine-grained).
 Also has populations by county.
 This was scraped from https://www.prri.org/research/2020-census-of-american-religion/, and that page has details on how it was compiled

 * Vaccination rates by county by day.
-Provided by Cambridge.
+Taken for 31 December 2021, 30 September 2021, and then a 1 May - 30 June period in 2021.
+Taken from https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh/data

 * 2020 and 2016 Election results by county. `raw/countypres_2000-2020.csv` contains information on all Presidential elections since 2000, and even breaks down the ballots cost into in-person and mail-in ballots.
 Obtained from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ